Small islands, big impact

 Every island is quite simple in itself, but the impact on how people experience the harbor can be surprisingly big.

-Copenhagen Islands is a public space project including a small tree in the middle of the 20 square meters floating surface.
-Blacker and his friend got many questions related to their design.
-Blecher yearns to create a place for kayakers and swimmers where they can enjoy sunbathing, fishing, and resting.
-Floating shared space in optima forma.
+Copenhagen Islands is a public space project that incorporates a small tree at the center of its 20 square meter floating surface.
+Blecher and his colleague have received numerous inquiries about their design.
+Blecher aspires to create a space where kayakers and swimmers can bask in the sun, fish, and relax—a floating shared space in its optimum form.

 Chain of floating islands